r-owen/dtx_to_wif/docs/installing.md

         python --version

     If Python is installed, this will print a version number.
-    If that version number is at least 3.7, you may skip the next step (though you might wish to upgrade your Python if it's very old).
+    If that version number is at least 3.10, you may skip the next step (though you might wish to upgrade your Python in any case).

-    (People who wish to contribute to this package should install Python 3.10 or later, because mkdocs requires that to build documentation).

-2. If necessary, install [Python](https://www.python.org/downloads/) 3.7 or later.
+2. If necessary, install [Python](https://www.python.org/downloads/) 3.10 or later, preferably the current release.

     The link has installers for common operating systems.
     However, on Windows you may want to try Microsoft's app store.